The Rector’s Bible Study

 But it’s mostly an excuse for guys of all ages and backgrounds to drink coffee and learn from each other.

-Anyone interested can contact JB Clark for details on our next event: jbclark713@gmail.com
+Anyone interested can contact us for information or details about our next event at men@stmartininthefields.org

-We’ll meet once a month, on the second Saturday in the large parish hall.
+We’ll meet once a month, on the second Saturday in the large parish hall at 8 am.

 Nursery on Sunday Mornings